Elwetana/QuizApp/design.md

 The primary access device is a mobile phone, desktop performance and ergonomics are not important.

 # Server
-The server is accessed on URL “https://www.argenite.org/quiz.php?team=<team code>” where <team code> is 8 characters hexa string (e.g. DEAD1337).
+The server is accessed on URL “https://www.argenite.org/quiz.php?team=<team code>” where <team code> is 8 characters hex string (e.g. DEAD1337).
 If the team code is not present or if it does not match any of the known teams (as per table teams), it will return Error 403

 If the team exists, the server will return base HTML of the application, with links to JS and CSS files.